gauravfodekar/NodeJSNotes/README.md

 In practice, JWTs are commonly used for authentication and authorization, allowing a user to prove their identity and permissions to a server in a secure and tamper-evident manner.
 The server can verify the JWT using the provided signature and extract information from the payload to make access control decisions.

-69 #what is radis cache?
+69. # what is radis cache?
 Redis (Remote Dictionary Server) is an open-source, in-memory data structure store that can be used as a cache, message broker, and more.
 When Redis is used as a cache, it's often referred to as "Redis cache."
 Redis is known for its exceptional speed and versatility, making it an excellent choice for caching frequently accessed data in web applications and improving performance.

 Here are key characteristics and features of Redis as a cache: